petrobras/3W/README.md

 In the oil & gas sector, the widespread availability of low-cost sensors has driven a paradigm shift from reactive maintenance to condition-based monitoring (CBM), where faults are detected and classified during ongoing operation.
 This approach minimizes downtime and improves operational safety.
 The synergy between AI and big data analysis has thus enabled the development of generalizable classifiers that require minimal domain knowledge and can be effectively adapted to a wide range of operational scenarios.
 In this context, we present 3WToolkit+, a modular and open-source AI toolkit for time-series processing, aimed at fault detection and classification in oil well operation.
-Building upon the experience with the original 3WToolkit system and leveraging the Petrobras 3W dataset, 3WToolkit+ introduces enhanced functionalities, such as advanced data imputation, deep feature extraction, synthetic data augmentation, and high-performance computing capabilities for model training.
+Building upon the experience with the original 3WToolkit system and leveraging the Petrobras <a href="https://github.com/petrobras/3W">3W Dataset </a>, 3WToolkit+ introduces enhanced functionalities, such as advanced data imputation, deep feature extraction, synthetic data augmentation, and high-performance computing capabilities for model training.

 <!-- PROJECT LOGO -->